younggraham-t/blackjack-rust/README.md

 ```
 trunk serve --open
 ```
 from the root directory of the project.
-This will start a local server on 127.0.0.1 and open it in your browser.
+This will build the project, start a local server on 127.0.0.1 and open it in your browser.